szoio/szoio.github.io/_posts_new/2017-04-06-free-functional-streams-in-scala.md

 5. `runLog` "runs" the stream and generates a vector output, and
 6. `last` returns the last element of the vector, an `Order`.

 Note that we've put "runs" in quotes, as it doesn't really run the stream, it just transforms the stream into a `Task` that returns a vector when the task is run.
+Running the stream is a two stage process.

-So this is very simple code - far simpler than the handcrafted imperative equivalent, or some kind of recursive scheme.
+So this is very simple code - far simpler than any handcrafted imperative equivalent, or some kind of recursive scheme.

 So now we have our order execution code, and now we want to make some money from it.
-But hang on a second, we haven't tested it.
+But hang on a second, we haven't tested it, and we can't afford it to fail.

+One